-Coverage at 24 months of age in Indigenous children increased for all individual vaccines/antigens, between 2019 and 2020, by 0.1-1.5 percentage points, except for Hib vaccine which stayed the same at 94.6%.
-Coverage in Indigenous children in 2020 was higher than in all children for polio, Hib, hepatitis B, MMR dose 1 and meningococcal ACWY vaccines and 13vPCV, but lower for DTPa, MMR dose 2 and varicella vaccines (refer to Table 1).
+Coverage at 24 months of age in Indigenous children increased for all individual vaccines/antigens, between 2019 and 2020, by 0.1-0.5 of a percentage point, except for Hib vaccine which stayed the same at 94.6%.
+Coverage in Indigenous children in 2020 was higher than in all children for polio, Hib, hepatitis B, MMR dose 1 and meningococcal C-containing vaccines and 13vPCV, but lower for DTPa, MMR dose 2 and varicella vaccines (refer to Table 1).

 Coverage at 60 months of age in Indigenous children in 2020 remained very high (over 97%) for all vaccines/antigens, and higher than in all children (refer to Table 1).
-Coverage was particularly high for hepatitis B, MMR dose 2, varicella and Hib vaccines (all 98.8%).
+Coverage was particularly high for meningococcal C-containing, hepatitis B, MMR dose 2, varicella and Hib vaccines (all 98.8%).